m90/seeThru/README.md

 If you do not want to use jQuery, but still think transparent video is nice, here's **[a gist][13]** showing how the basic principle works.

 ##What about `requestAnimationFrame`?##
-Although the **[requestAnimationFrame-API][18]** seems to be a great idea worth pushing, I am not too sure if this is of any help here (it will always aim for a 60fps frame rate which is *way* too high for 99% of all videos).
+<s>Although the **[requestAnimationFrame-API][18]** seems to be a great idea worth pushing, I am not too sure if this is of any help here (it will always aim for a 60fps frame rate which is *way* too high for 99% of all videos).
 Yet, I have built a **[branch][19]** that uses this API for testing purposes, outcome unknown (testing very welcome).
-In case someone reading this has any input or experience regarding this I'd be happy to hear from you!
+In case someone reading this has any input or experience regarding this I'd be happy to hear from you!</s> We're using it now, so go charge your client some extra $$$

 ##Cross Domain issues with canvas-elements##
 Please note that JavaScript's canvas-methods are subject to cross domain security restrictions, so please be aware that the video source files have to be coming from the same domain (i.e. if the document that is calling `seeThru` is on `www.example.net` the video files have to be requested from `www.example.net` as well), otherwise you will get a DOM Security Exception.
 Please also note that this also applies to subdomains, therefore you shouldn't mix www and non-www-URLs (an easy way to avoid this would be using relative pathes, btw).